-- NEW: 11-year-old claimed a voice in his head told him to shoot a classmate, police document says
+- 11-year-old claimed a voice in his head told him to shoot a classmate, police document says

 - Incident occurred in Vancouver, Washington